 Housing and Programs Designed for Veterans

-Our Veterans Initiative provides more than 700 veterans with homes and the support they need to heal from the wounds of war and reclaim their civilian lives with dignity and hope.
+Our Veterans Initiative provides nearly 700 veterans with homes and the support they need to heal from the wounds of war and reclaim their civilian lives with dignity and hope.

 This initiative is comprised of housing, employment and supportive services for veterans.
 We have three veteran-dedicated supportive housing residences, and a veteran supportive apartment program that provides housing placement throughout New York City.

 Jericho’s Workforce Opportunities Program (WfO) provides a full range of employment and vocational services to homeless and low-income New York City veterans.
-Each year, Jericho places over 100 veterans in jobs with an average hourly salary of $13.52 per hour.
+In 2018, veterans earned an average hourly salary of $16.52 per hour.
 The Jericho Veteran Employment Program (JVEP) helps veterans without a secure income to gain employment prior to becoming homeless.